tompassarelli/fennec-ui/README.md

 This theme embraces the principle that **the best interface is the one you don't notice**.
 By removing Firefox's visual baggage and creating seamless integration with Sideberry, we achieve a browsing experience that feels purposeful and distraction-free - much like what Zen Browser aims to provide, but with the flexibility and extensibility of Firefox.

+This was designed in mind of hiding all extension shortcuts and either using the extension button, hotkey, or expanding sibebar seems supported.

-Perfect for users who want the power and stability of Firefox with the clean aesthetics of modern, minimal browsers.
+Perfect for users who want the stability of Firefox with the clean aesthetics of modern, minimal browsers.